nuckcrews/gpt-operator/README.md

 # GPT Operator

-Empower your GPT applications with external operations
+**Empower your GPT applications with external operations**

+GPT Operator (`gptop`) acts as a [call operator](https://en.wikipedia.org/wiki/Operator_assistance) for your application.
+Provide `gptop` with a prompt and it will figure out what external operaton you need to fulfill that prompt and optionally execute that operation on your behalf.

 ## Features